Meet Our Organizers

 “We have to bring that concept to our lives.
 We have to learn from jazz.”

-Macedo will mark her first official celebration of International Jazz Day with an all-star concert at the Blue Note Rio, featuring nearly a dozen prominent Brazilian jazz musicians and groups, including the PianOrquestra, Carlos Malta, Claudio Dauelsberg, Gabriel Grossi, Luiz Otavio, Robertinho Silva and more.
-The 2018 program will also include an education program and performances throughout the day featuring students from “Favela Brass” and “Percussão na Maré,” both local NGO’s providing music education opportunities to children in Rio de Janeiro’s favelas.
+Macedo marked her first official celebration of International Jazz Day in 2018 with an all-star concert at the Blue Note Rio, featuring nearly a dozen prominent Brazilian jazz musicians and groups, including the PianOrquestra, Carlos Malta, Claudio Dauelsberg, Gabriel Grossi, Luiz Otavio, Robertinho Silva and more.
+The program also included an education program and performances throughout the day featuring students from “Favela Brass” and “Percussão na Maré,” both local NGO’s providing music education opportunities to children in Rio de Janeiro’s favelas.

-International Jazz Day is so pleased to have Macedo join the worldwide community of organizers for the first time in 2018.
+International Jazz Day is so pleased to have Macedo as a part of our worldwide community of organizers.